-Diversity is a Fact.
-Diversity is the representation of individuals within a group (i.e.: workplace, community, etc.) across different psychological, physical, and social differences that occur among any and all individuals and groups; Diversity is any dimension that can be used to differentiate groups and people from one another.
-This can includeing but is not limited to race, ethnicity, nationality, religion, socioeconomic status, education, marital status, language, age, residency status, location, immigration status, gender, sexual orientation, mental or physical ability, and learning styles physical appearance.
+Diversity: Diversity is the psychological, physical, and social differences that occur among individuals and groups.
+Diversity is any dimension that can be used to differentiate groups and people from one another.
+This can include but is not limited to race, ethnicity, nationality, religion, socioeconomic status, education, marital status, language, age, residency status, length of residency, housing status, location, immigration status, gender, sexual orientation, mental or physical ability, and physical appearance.
 Diversity involves bringing different ideas, perspectives, lived experiences, and worldviews to the table.
 To embrace diversity is to seek out and learn from a diverse set of perspectives, skills and experiences, and staying open to the unfamiliar.